clavecoder/clavecoder.github.io/resume/KENBRUBAKER.md

 ## Experience

+- Implemented and deployed service architecture for leading Automotive CRM SaaS provider based on microservice principles I developed in conjunction with the technical leadership team and reference architecture requirements developed from those principles.
 - Enterprise Application Architect and Microsoft liaison for 50,000 person global Financial Services firm during their migration to an external data center
-- Designed .NET Enterprise Software Framework and Salary Adminstration software for 70,000 person media conglomerate
+- Designed .NET Enterprise Software Framework and Salary Administration software for 70,000 person media conglomerate
 - Sole Application Architect for leading Investment Banking firm, having designed an investment trading platform and several full stack